Brought to you by Fuse WA

-James McNeal is a construction manager who is running for re-election to the Bothell City Council Position 4.
+James McNeal is a construction manager who is running for re-election to the Bothell City Council, Position 4.
 McNeal was one of the founders of One Bothell, a grassroots effort to protect the 89-acre Wayne Golf Course, which was purchased by the council through a unanimous vote in 2017.
 During his time on the council, he has advocated for preserving parkland, increasing transit options, and supporting public safety officers.

 McNeal is running against Matt Seymour, who ran as a Libertarian in 2018 for Legislative District 1.
-He does not appear to have a political or civic record and states on his Facebook page he says that his main focus is to fight against taxes.
+He does not appear to have a political or civic record and states on his Facebook page that his main focus is to fight against taxes.

 McNeal is the better choice for Bothell City Council, Position 4.